Bolt: Request a Ride

 Unique 'bid-your-fare' model where riders propose prices and drivers counter, contrasting with Bolt's algorithmic upfront pricing.

-Aggressive release cycle (nearly weekly updates) suggests rapid experimentation with user-led pricing mechanics.
+Aggressive release cycle (17 updates in 6 months) suggests rapid experimentation with user-led pricing mechanics.

 Deep integration of licensed taxi fleets alongside private hire, providing higher reliability in strictly regulated European markets.